 3. Rust-Oleum Brands Summer Oak Varathane Oil-Based Wood Stain

 Transform your pine board into a luxurious piece that resembles oak with this soy oil-based wood stain.
 The pigments are rich yet natural-looking that can penetrate deep into pine.
-We found that the stain also lasts long to bring out the grain detail.
+The stain also lasts long to bring out the grain detail.

 Unlike traditional stains that require constant stirring, this wiping stain applies evenly without blotching for a flawless finish.
 It dries to the touch in just 1-2 hours and covers up to 150 sq. ft., making it perfect for furniture, cabinets, doors, trim, floors, and paneling.